helium/HIP/004x-lorawan-frequency-plan-selection.md

 includes deep technical and business knowledge of the ecosystem.

-**This HIP proposes that the DeWi LoRaWAN Committee may call for an initial assignment or change of frequency plan per region**.
+**This HIP proposes that the DeWi LoRaWAN Committee may call for an initial assignment or change of frequency plan per region and/or country**.

 1. Upon doing so, the DeWi LoRaWAN Committee will open a Pull Request (PR) to the [`helium/miner`](https://github.com/helium/miner) repository (or some other publicly accessible repository) marking the change and providing the reasoning for the change.
+The announcement should also be made on the local Discord channel(s) and any other standard DeWi announcement channels.
-2. There will be a minimum two-week window during which a public commentary will be open under the PR.
+2. There will be a minimum four-week window during which a public commentary will be open under the PR.
+During this period, anyone can propose a formal dissenting opinion with counter-arguments to the proposed change and must provide alternate solutions if possible.
-3. Should the discussion have _any_ dissent, a live virtual public forum will be in attempt to reach consensus.
+3. Should the discussion have any _formal_ dissent, a live virtual public forum will be in attempt to reach consensus.
+The author of the dissenting opinion must be ready to take the floor to represent their position.
 4. If the change remains contentious, the decision will go to on-chain voting.
 Currently, that would be implemented using [Helium Vote](https://www.heliumvote.com/) mechanism where 1 hotspot in the concerned region equals 1 vote.
-Votes are cast by doing a DC burn transcation towards the appropriate wallet.
+Votes are cast by doing a DC burn transaction towards the appropriate wallet.

+After steps 2 and 3, before proceeding to the next escalation, DeWi's LoRaWAN Committee may withdraw their proposal and reissue a new proposal at anytime.
+This would effectively restart the process at step 1.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives